-Do you dare visit our next spine-tingling oddity?
-Those of you brave enough will find the crypt at St. Michan’s a stone’s throw from the Jameson Distillery Bow St., handy if you need a stiff drink afterwards.
-Underneath the church dating back to 1095 are five long burial vaults containing the mummified remains of Dublin's most influential 17th, 18th and 19th-century families.
-Thanks to the limestone in the walls, this spooky underground space is home to some well preserved nightmarish relics including the four hundred-year-old remains of a nun and the Sheares Brothers who took part in the 1798 rebellion among other notables.
+Those of you brave enough will find the crypt at St Michan’s Church a stone’s throw from the Jameson Distillery Bow St., handy if you need a stiff drink afterwards.
+Underneath the church dating back to 1095 are five long burial vaults containing the mummified remains of Dublin's most influential 17th, 18th and 19th century families.
+Thanks to the limestone in the walls, this spooky underground space is home to some well preserved nightmarish relics, including the 400-year-old remains of a nun and the Sheares Brothers who took part in the 1798 rebellion, among other notables.

 St Patrick's Footprint